Health and Rehabilitation Sciences PhD

 Sample Plan of Study

 The student and faculty advisor collaboratively design an individualized plan of study based on common research interests.
-Prospective students are encouraged to explore our faculty research areas and information on our PhD faculty mentors on our program website.
+Prospective students are encouraged to explore our faculty research areas and information on our PhD faculty mentors on the program website.

 Sample Plan of Study (BS Entry)